Bornean orangutan; Orangoutan de Borneo(Fr); Orangután de Borneo(Sp)

 - Carry out research on orangutan ecology and behaviour.
 We established an orangutan research station in Sebangu National Park, Kalimantan, which is also looking at the impacts of climate change on the species.
 Several other stations are under construction or planned, including in a logging concession.

 - Create a network of conneted protected areas.
 We have orangutan projects in several Indonesian national parks, including Sebangau, Danau Sentarum and Betung Kerihun National Parks, as well as the forest corridor connecting the latter two.
-We also support a collaborative programme with BOS (Borneo Orangutan Survival) Foundation on reintroduction of orangutan in the northern parts of Central Kalimantanan.
+We also support a collaborative programme with OPF (Orangutan Protection Foundation) Foundation on reintroduction of orangutan in the northern parts of Central Kalimantanan.

 - Ensuring sustainably managed forest and plantation land.
 WWF has developed scientifically rigorous assessment tools and plans to manage identified orangutan landscapes.
 We engage with timber and palm oil companies to use these to develop specific protection and management plans for their concessions, in order to mitigate negative impacts on habitats and orangutan populations.
 For example, studies show that Bornean orangutans can fare well in logged forests if the impact of logging is reduced through measures such as selective logging, keeping fruit trees intact, and controlling hunting.